Dear thyroid patients: If you’ve never heard about the deiodinases, your life and future health may depend on you learning about them.

 Sorry, but T4 can’t do this.

-Without T3, our body cannot make energy.
+Without T3, our body cannot make energy from mitochondria.

+The T3 hormone does more than just drive our metabolic rate (body temperature and heart rate).
+It turns off and on different genes in each different organ and tissue.
 Without the perfect amount of T3, not too much and not too little, our cells, organs and tissues, yes–even our brain–cannot function properly.

 Unfortunately what doctors don’t seem to understand is that TOO LITTLE T3 is just as dangerous as too much, and when we lack it, and we can’t make enough of it out of T4 (and many on T4 meds cannot), we truly need it from T3-based medication.